Hannibal (2001 film): Title sequence

 The main titles were designed by Nick Livesey, a graduate of the Royal College of Art who worked for one of Scott's production companies in London.
 The sequence, shot in Florence by Livesey himself, was intended as the film's second promotional trailer.
 The studio thought it not "quite right", but it remained on Scott's mind and would eventually end up as the main title sequence.
 Livesey gathered footage of pigeons in an empty square in Florence early one morning which, in the final cut, would morph into the face of Hannibal Lecter.
 Scott believed it a good idea, as it fundamentally asked the question: 'Where is Hannibal Lecter?'
 Scott explains: "And of course this story tells it, with pigeons in the cobblestones of somewhere, where you wonder where that is ... and there he is... his face appears."
 The titles are said to have been influenced by the film Seven.

 Music

 Ridley Scott worked very closely with composer Hans Zimmer, during post-production on Hannibal.
 Scott believes the music to a film is as important as dialogue—"It is the final adjustment to the screenplay, being able to also adjust the performance of the actors in fact."
 Zimmer, and Scott sat in during the editing process with editor Pietro Scalia to discuss scenes in the film and "not music".

-The character Mason Verger had his own theme, which become more "perverted" as the film progressed, according to Zimmer.
-Dante's sonnet was put to music by Patrick Cassidy titled Vide cor Meum for the opera scene in Florence.
-Tracksounds.com wrote positively of Zimmer's score.
-"Zimmer truly crafts a score worthy of most fans' full attention ... the classical elements, and yes, even the monologue combine to make this an intense listening experience."
-In a poll by British Classic FM listeners to find the greatest film soundtrack of all time, Hannibal ranked at No. 59.
-Strauss's The Blue Danube is also played at several points in the film.
+The film features classical composition, such as Dante's sonnet being put to music by Patrick Cassidy and Strauss's The Blue Danube being used in several instances.